lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Jul.
+2026\] One paper was accepted by ACM MM, which was completed by my asvised Ph.D. student Junhao Wang.
+Congratulations!

+\[Jul.
 2026\] We received Best Paper Runner-up Award from IEEE/ACM IWQoS 2026, which is completed by my advised master student Jiacheng Jin.
 Congratulations!

 \[Jun.
 2026\] One paper was accepted by IEEE TMC, which was completed by my asvised Ph.D. student Qianniu Chen.
 Congratulations!